ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 {% endhighlight %}

 #### Spring data jdbc
-@query is anders (jpql).
-Er is geen lazy loading.
-Geen caching.

 Spring data jdbc sits closer to the database than spring data jpa but uses spring data concepts to make it easier for its users than spring jdbc.

-It sits closer to the database because it doesn't contain the most part of the spring data magic when querying the database.
+It sits closer to the database because it does not contain the most part of the spring data magic when querying the database.
+Every query is executed directly on the jdbc and there is no lazy loading or caching, so when you query the database, it will return the entire aggregate.

 Currently when you want to add a method to your repository in spring data jdbc, you need to add an @Query annotation which contains the query.
 This needs to be pure sql instead of jpql which is used in spring data jpa.
 You can compare this best with the native queries that are added to spring data jpa.
 Because spring data jdbc sits so close to the database, it is like native queries in spring data jpa not possible to have paging and sorting repositories.